Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet

-\end{problem} Existing works~\cite{nguyen2016exponential, xiao2021high} employ HOCBFs~\eqref{eq: hocbf} to address safety specifications in \eqref{subeq:stl fml} with high relative degree by embedding them as constraints in quadratic optimization-based controllers.
+STL formulas provide a unified and expressive framework to specify both safety requirements (e.g., obstacle avoidance) and goal-reaching tasks (e.g., reach within a specified time interval) over system trajectories.
+Existing works~\cite{nguyen2016exponential, xiao2021high} employ HOCBFs~\eqref{eq: hocbf} to address safety specifications in \eqref{subeq:stl fml} with high relative degree by embedding them as constraints in quadratic optimization-based controllers.
 In these approaches, HOCBF constraints are enforced as strict hard constraints to guarantee safety, which implicitly requires the QP to remain feasible at every sampling instant.
-However, this feasibility is not guaranteed and is often violated when the control bound $\mathcal U$ are tight or when the HOCBF hyperparameters (e.g., the coefficients in the class $\kappa$ functions) are manually designed and fixed.
+However, feasibility is not guaranteed and is often violated when the control bounds $\mathcal U$ are tight or when the HOCBF hyperparameters (e.g., the coefficients in the class $\kappa$ functions) are manually designed and fixed.
 In particular, based on \eqref{eq: psi}, fixed hyperparameters force the constraint $\psi_{i}(\mathbf x,t)\ge 0$ to impose a constant decay rate on function $\psi_{i-1}(\mathbf x,t)$, regardless of how close the system actually is to the boundary.
 This leads to overly aggressive constraint satisfaction in non-critical situations, resulting in unnecessarily conservative control actions and reduced performance.
 In \cite{xiao2021barriernet}, BarrierNet was introduced as a differentiable QP layer with HOCBF constraints appended to the output of a neural network controller to guarantee safety.
 In this framework, class $\kappa$ hyperparameters are learned during training, which substantially reduces conservativeness compared with fixed designs.
 However, the approach relies on supervised learning, where a reference control input that already satisfies safety and input bounds must be provided during training.
-Such a reference input is often difficult to obtain, and becomes especially challenging when the task is governed by complex STL specifications \eqref{subeq:stl fml}.
+Such a reference input is often difficult to obtain, and becomes especially challenging when the task is governed by complex STL specifications.
 Therefore, there is a strong need for methods that integrate BarrierNet with STL satisfaction while automatically generating reference inputs, rather than requiring them to be specified a priori.